tpoisot/ms_connectance_complexity/reply.md

 in Results and Discussion, and the Conclusions.
 Please look at the web page for details.

+> We feel like re-organising the paper in this way would make the reading awkward, and difficult to follow.
+If the editor has nothing to say about the current format, we will leave the paper as it is.

 References do not comply with the format (when they have three authors or less all of them should be named, within the text and in the references section).
 For example Dunne et al. 2002a.
 Please check all references and ensure they comply with this.

+> We appreciate the comment.
+We think this is a very minor detail, of which we will take care if the paper is eventually accepted.

 As a general comment, perhaps for future occasions, please enumerate the lines within each page of the manuscript.
 This makes easy the reviewing process.

+> We apologize for not doing so.
+This has been fixed in the revision.

 ### Experimental design